 The Bilk Creek Mountains and its Highpoint

 The Bilk Creek Mountains are a narrow range of peaks just south of the Oregon border and immediately southeast of Denio in the Northern Great Basin.
 This range is over 30 miles in length from north to south, but the highest points in the mountain range are all clustered within a 2 mile radius of each other.
-The three absolute highest peaks are the unnamed highpoint, Trident Peak and House Creek Butte, each above 8000 feet.
+The three absolute highest peaks are the highpoint Engler Peak, Trident Peak and House Creek Butte, each above 8000 feet.

 .
-For the purposes of this page, the unnamed mountain shall be referred to as Bilk Creek Mountain
+Previously for the purposes of this page, the unnamed mountain was referred to as Bilk Creek Mountain

 .
-As to why the most prominent peak in the range is unnamed, it may have something to do with the other adjoining peaks being more readily visible from surrounding basin highways.
+In 2018 the mountain received a name, prior that that it was unnamed, and it may have been something to do with the other adjoining peaks being more readily visible from surrounding basin highways.
+Thanks to user Dundeel for pointing out the recent (2018) name assignment.
 Since this mountain may be a drive up for you, consider combining it with other P2K's in the immediate area, Orevada View(P3K), Pueblo Mountain(P3K), Duffer Peak(P4K), or the Jackson Mountains Highpoint(P4K).
 Two or even three of these may be possible during an aggressive day of peakbagging.

 The Highpoint in March

 The best time to climb Bilk Creek Mountain is in late spring once the roads have dried out enough to travel and the creeks still have running water in them.
 This will be the greenest time of year, and if you're lucky you will be forced to walk the last mile to the summit rather than just driving to the top.
 Nearby Trident Peak and House Creek Butte can be reached from House Creek Butte with short ridge traverses making for a full day of peakbagging.

 The Bilk Creek ecosystem is very similar to that of the nearby Trout Creek Mountains